nicklockwood/layout/README.md

 1. Go to `Settings > Browse Packages…`, which will open the Packages directory in the Finder
 2. Copy the `layout.sublime-completions` file from the Layout repository into `Packages/User`

-Autocomplete for standard UIKit views and properties will now be available for xml files edited in Sublime Text.
+Autocomplete for standard UIKit views, view controllers and properties will now be available for xml files edited in Sublime Text.

-There is currently no way to automatically generate autocomplete suggestions for custom views or properties, though you could manually add these to `layout.sublime-completions` file if you want.
+There is currently no way to automatically generate autocomplete suggestions for custom views or properties, but you could manually add these to the `layout.sublime-completions` file.

 We hope to add support for other editors in future.
 If you are interested in contributing to this effort, please [create an issue on Github](https://github.com/schibsted/layout/issues) to discuss it.

 ## Live Reloading

-The `LayoutViewController` provides a number of helpful features to improve your development productivity, most notably the *Red Box* debugger and the *live reloading* feature.
+The `LayoutViewController` class provides a number of helpful features to improve your development productivity, most notably the *Red Box* debugger and the *live reloading* feature.

 If the Layout framework throws an error during XML parsing, mounting, or updating, the `LayoutViewController` will detect it and display the *Red Box*, which is a full-screen overlay that displays the error message along with a reload button.
-Pressing reload will reset the layout state and re-load the layout XML file.
+Pressing reload will reset the layout state and re-parse the layout XML file.

 When you load an XML layout file in the iOS Simulator, the Layout framework will attempt to find the original source XML file for the layout and load that instead of the static version bundled into the compiled app.